 This study found that out of 85 individuals with spastic quadriplegia, 20 were classified into GMFCS levels 1-3, which means that they were able to walk.
-In contrast, the other 65 were classified into levels 4 and 5, which indicates severely limited or inability to walk.
+In contrast, the other 65 were classified into levels 4 and 5, which indicates severely limited or the inability to walk.

 Effects of Spastic Quadriplegia

 Because spastic quadriplegia results in motor impairments throughout the entire body, individuals may exhibit a wide range of complications.

 Spastic quadriplegia is characterized by high muscle tone caused by the disrupted transmission of signals from the brain.
 While the brain damage that caused the cerebral palsy is nonprogressive, symptoms such as spasticity may worsen if not properly managed.

 Moreover, spasticity is the underlying cause of many complications, including: